Pawel-Gnat/Frontend-Mentor-IP-address-tracker/README.md

 ## My process

 I used ip-api | pro instead of IP Geolocation API by IPify, because I found better free version.
 It has just free endpoint limited to 45 requests per minute.
-I connected 2 APIs by recursion.
+I connected 2 APIs (second is leaflet.js) by recursion.

 ### Built with